SwissDataScienceCenter/renku/docs/how-to-guides/02_own_machine/session-running-locally.rst

 Stop the session
 ----------------

-When you're done with your session, run
+When you're done with your session, use :meth:`renku session stop ID <renku.ui.cli.session>`.

 .. code-block:: shell-session